NotMurPh/ChatterBlocker-Linux/README.md

 ### Enjoy your chatterless device 🙃

 fell free to contact me if you had any problem or an idea for an improvement

+### Credits

+This program is sponsored by ChatGPT 🌸

+Thanks to @arian8j2 for nothing 😆